zedium/arvancloud-storage-for-wordpress/README.txt

 == Installation ==

-1. Upload `wp-arvancloud-storage` to the `/wp-content/plugins/` directory
+1. Upload `arvancloud-object-storage` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==